samuelbferraz/DuMato/README.md

 > -number_of_threads: number of threads to instantiate on GPU.<br />
 > -number_of_SMS: number of streaming multiprocessor (SM) in the target GPU.
 Needed for the runtime report.<br />
 > -report_interval: the frequency (in millisecons) the runtime report should appear in the screen during execution.<br />
+> -canonical_relabeling: a flag (0 for false and 1 for true) to indicate whether your application requires canonical relabeling on GPU.<br />

-For example, motif counting can be executed using the following command line:
+For example, motif counting can be executed using the following command line: <br />

-> ./motif_counting data/dblp.edgelist 5 409600 256 80 90 1000
+> ./motif_counting data/dblp.edgelist 4 409600 256 80 90 1000 1

-The command line above would run motif counting to search for motifs with 5 vertices using 409600 threads, blocks with 256 threads, a GPU with 80 SMs, a threshold of 10\% (up to 90\% of threads are allowed to be idle) and a runtime report being exhibit every second (1000 ms).
+The command line above would run motif counting to search for motifs with 5 vertices using 409600 threads, blocks with 256 threads, a GPU with 80 SMs, a threshold of 10\% (up to 90\% of threads are allowed to be idle), a runtime report being exhibit every second (1000 ms) and canonical relabeling required on GPU.

+Clique counting can be executed using the following command line: <br />

+> ./clique_counting data/dblp.edgelist 4 409600 256 80 90 1000 0